 Bridge of Freedom, Mangbaedan Memorial Altar, 30 Years Lost Memorial

 Our first stop was at Imjingak, a park with several monuments and memorials related the Korean War.
-There is a restaurant and an amusement park.
+There is also a restaurant and an amusement park.
 On top of the restaurant building there is an observation deck that one should climb.
 It provides a great overview of the primary sights on this stop.

 The first attraction, and a quite odd one, is an old steam locomotive.
 This bullet-ridden old engine was pulled up from a ditch somewhere and put on the tracks leading onto the remains of a former railway bridge.
 There is a new railway bridge running parallel to it, and both cross a river.

-The third attraction, or rather attractions, are the monuments.
-The most important is the Mangbaeddan Memorial and next to it is the 30 Years Lost Memorial.
+The third attraction, or rather set of attractions, are the monuments.
+The most important is the Mangbaeddan Memorial, and next to it is the 30 Years Lost Memorial.
 There are also more statues, and on the walls of the restaurant buildings there are posters and hand-written notes (in Korean).
 All of these are related to the division of Korea, and to bring forward memories of families that stayed behind on the other side after the war.

-This bridge is not to be confused with the Bridge of No Return, which lies directly on the border and completely closed for tourists.
+This bridge is not to be confused with the Bridge of No Return, which lies directly on the border and is completely closed for tourists.

 Our second stop was another observation deck, this one on top of a hill.
-By now we had passed military checkpoints, had our passports examined, and we had entered the DMZ itself.
+By now we had passed military checkpoints, had our passports examined, and we had entered the Korean DMZ itself.